 What is shoulder arthritis?

-What types of surgery are used to treat shoulder arthritis?
+What are the most common types of shoulder arthritis?